 After an injury it’s important that you consider your dogs return to sport.
 There needs to be a progressive reintroduction of each of the individual aspects of agility.
 Factors that will influence the length of this process include:

-- The severity of the dogs shoulder injury
+- The severity of your dog’s shoulder injury

 - Whether surgery was required and if so, what surgical procedure was performed